 At the same time, companies delivering a great customer experience saw a 17 percent compound annual growth rate (CAGR), whereas those that provided a poor customer experience saw just 3 percent over the same period, Forrester research shows.

-The impact of digital transformation and the importance of delivering a great customer experience have forced organizations to take a closer look at customer support and how the infusion of new technologies and approaches, along with more strategic thinking, can have a very real impact on their entire business.
+The impact of digital transformation and the importance of delivering a great customer experience has forced organizations to take a closer look at customer support and how the infusion of new technologies and approaches, along with more strategic thinking, can have a very real impact on their entire business.

-Following are five trends transforming customer support, and what they mean for current and future support teams and business leaders.
+Following are five trends transforming customer support and what they mean for current and future support teams and business leaders.

 1. Messaging Becomes a Core Support Channel

 As smartphones have become the primary device of consumers worldwide, they have changed the way people typically communicate with one another.
-Communication today no longer is done solely over phone calls.
+Communication today is no longer done solely over phone calls.
 In fact, many people, mostly younger generations, almost never opt for making phone calls unless they are for an urgent issue.

 Instead, consumers are communicating with one another via messaging platforms such as SMS or chat.
-In order to create a one-of-a-kind and great experience, companies must look at how customers communicate with family, friends and colleagues, and bring that same experience into the support center.
-Today that experience increasingly starts and ends with messaging channels rather than phone calls.
+In order to create a one-of-a-kind and great experience, companies must look at how customers communicate with family, friends, and colleagues and bring that same experience into the support center.
+Today, that experience increasingly starts and ends with messaging channels rather than phone calls.

 Support teams need to view messaging channels as a core element of the customer experience.
 This means optimizing messaging channels, making them easily accessible, and providing self-service options and FAQs.

-Furthermore, support leaders and supervisors should be training and educating agents on how best to handle messaging inquiries, and how to resolve issues via this channel in an efficient and timely manner.
+Furthermore, support leaders and supervisors should be training and educating agents on how best to handle messaging inquiries and how to resolve issues via this channel in an efficient and timely manner.

 2. The Support Pathway Is Getting Optimized

-Messaging support channels, such as SMS, MMS and chat, are only the tip of the iceberg.
-Customers today want a complete and fluid multichannel experience, spanning voice, messaging, mobile apps, social media and more.
+Messaging support channels, such as SMS, MMS, and chat, are only the tip of the iceberg.
+Customers today want a complete and fluid multichannel experience, spanning voice, messaging, mobile apps, social media, and more.

-However, simply opening up these channels and making them available no longer is good enough.
+However, simply opening up these channels and making them available is no longer good enough.
 In order to meet the demands of tech-savvy customers, support teams must look at optimizing the support pathway for each of these channels.

-This means infusing the experience with multimedia capabilities such as photo- and video-sharing, capturing and sending screenshots, and securely sending user profile information, diagnostic data, and more in order to provide more real-time contextual information to support agents, personalize the experience, and resolve issues faster.
+This means infusing the experience with multimedia capabilities such as photo- and video-sharing, capturing and sending screenshots, and securely sending user profile information, diagnostic data, and more in order to provide more real-time contextual information to support agents, personalize the experience and resolve issues faster.